1. The Bijapur Sultanate was founded in which year?

 81. Who was the ruler of Vijayanagara defeated at Talikota?

-a) Harihara II
+A) Harihara II

-b) Deva Raya II
+B) Deva Raya II

-c) Aliya Rama Raya
+C) Aliya Rama Raya

-d) Venkata II
+D) Venkata II

 Explanation: He was captured and executed, leading to the fall of Vijayanagara.

-82. The Ibrahim Rauza, often called the “Taj Mahal of the Deccan,” was built by:
+82. The Ibrahim Rauza, often called the “Taj Mahal of the Deccan,” was built by _____________.

-a) Ali Adil Shah I
+A) Ali Adil Shah I

-b) Ibrahim Adil Shah II
+B) Ibrahim Adil Shah II

-c) Yusuf Adil Shah
+C) Yusuf Adil Shah

-d) Muhammad Adil Shah
+D) Muhammad Adil Shah

 Explanation: It is his tomb complex, admired for its perfect symmetry.